Ayomide-Salami/group-leetcode-s1-t11/README.md

 - **Space Complexity:** O(1) – Modifies the input lists in place.

 ## Summary
-These implementations provide optimized solutions to the LeetCode challenges, focusing on efficient space and time complexity.
+These implementations provide optimized solutions to the Leetcode challenges, focusing on efficient space and time complexity.
 The use of iterative loops, two-pointer techniques, and linked list manipulations ensures that the solutions are both effective and scalable.